 If no-one switches, all produced solar power will have to be sold to the grid (for 6 ct/kWh, but limited to 20 years) and the solar plant will operate at a loss!

-To be profitable, we need to make sure that most of our solar power is actually used within the building, ie. we need a good participation rate in Mieterstrom (because the more units participate, te less solar power will need to be sold to the power grid at a loss). - How “aware” will Mieterstrom consumers be in their electriciy usage?
-Will they be mindful to consume electricity whenever possible during sunny times?
+To be profitable, we need to make sure that most of our solar power is actually used within the building, ie. we need a good participation rate in Mieterstrom: the more units participate, the less solar power will need to be sold to the power grid at a loss. - How “aware” will Mieterstrom consumers be in their electriciy usage?
+Will they adjust their electricity consumption to match solar production times as much as possible?

 In the worst case, everyone uses zero power during sunny daytime, but at night everyone starts mining crypto and charging their cars 😉 In that scenario, all Mieterstrom will have to come from the power grid, and the Mietestrom price will have to be raised to be around whatever the grid power price is at a given time…